Smaug123/gr-common-actions/github-release/README.md

 ## `github-token`

-A GitHub token with at least `contents: "write"` perms, and optionally also `actions: "write"` (though GitHub does not document the conditions under which this is required).
+A GitHub token with at least `contents: "write"` perms; also optionall `actions: "write"` (GitHub does not appear to document the conditions under which this is required; we believe it's when you want this step to run correctly on pull requests which edit a `.github/` workflow file).
 This should usually be `github-token: ${{ secrets.GITHUB_TOKEN }}`, and you need to remember the appropriate `permissions` block in the job config.

 ## `target-commitish`